kylel/kylel.github.io/index.md

 }
 ```

 Thats it! a fully functional C program.
 It doesnt do much, but it works.
-First lets dissect it line by line:
+First let's dissect it line by line:

 ```c
 int main(void) {